Warning! As mentioned on the main character page, all spoilers under the tabs will be unmarked.

 - Body Surf: Originally appearing as a simple ball of light, it took one of the Alice twins as its host.
 Later, after learning to let Alice go, Jack gives it his body to use as a host since Oz is gone, meaning the body will be empty as soon as Jack fades away anyways.

-- Forgotten First Meeting: This is the being that created the consciousness known as Oz, who became the very first friend to stay with it in the Abyss, though he was neglected in favor of Alyss after she became the Will.
+- Forgotten First Meeting: This is the being that created the consciousness known as Oz, who became the very first friend to stay with it in the Abyss, though he was neglected in favor of White Alice after she became the Intention.
 Oz eventually remembers, though the Core doesn't appear to recognize him as he is now.

 - God Is Flawed: And unable to comprehend emotions or the complexities of humans, since it's so isolated.